cbrown5/cbrown5.github.io/posts/2026-01-14-LLMs-cant-be-trusted-but-neither-can-humans/index.md

 ---
 date: '01/14/2026'
-title: LLMs can't be trusted, but neither can humans
+title: LLMs can't be trusted to do scientific coding accurately, but humans make mistakes too
 categories: [rstats, genAI]
 published: true
 ---

 I often hear the comment that LLMs/generative AI (large language models) can't be trusted for research tasks.

 But this is the wrong way to think about LLMs. **Humans also can't be trusted** to do scientific research accurately.
+They make mistakes.
 That's why we have systems for review.

 The more important question is: Are LLMs more accurate than humans at completing a given task?